maestrano/maestrano-php/README.md

 ### Configuration
 #### Via config file

-You can configure maestrano via json using configuration file like "maestrano.json" that you load using:
+You can configure maestrano via json using a configuration file like "maestrano.json" which you can load using:
 ```php
 Maestrano::configure('/path/to/maestrano.json')
 ```